Pediatric Dentistry in Eau Claire at Regis Court Dental Associates

 Your child's first tooth erupts between ages 6-12 months and the remainder of their 20 primary or "baby" teeth typically erupt by age 3.
 During this time, gums may feel tender and sore, causing your child to feel irritable.
 To help alleviate this discomfort, we recommend that you soothe the gums by rubbing a clean finger or a cool, wet cloth across them.
 You may also choose to make use of a teething ring.

-Your child's primary teeth are shed at various times throughout childhood, and their permanent teeth begin erupting at age 6 and continue until age 21.
-Adults have 28 permanent
+Your child's primary teeth are lost at various times throughout childhood, and their permanent teeth begin erupting at age 6 and continue until age 21.
+Adults have 28 permanent teeth, or 32 including wisdom teeth.

 Flossing is also a part of good oral hygiene habits, and your doctor will discuss with you the right time to start flossing.
 If you notice signs of decay, contact your dentist immediately.

 Tooth decay is preventable.
 Tooth decay is caused by sugars left in your mouth that turn into an acid which can break down your teeth.
-Children are at high risk for tooth decay for a simple reason — many children and adolescents tend to be lax in their oral hygiene habits.
+Children are at high risk for tooth decay for a simple reason — many children and adolescents tend to have poor oral hygiene.
 Proper brushing and flossing routines combined with regular dental visits help keep tooth decay away.
 A low-sugar diet also helps keep tooth decay at bay.

 Have a little one who needs to get in for a routine dental cleaning?
 Give us a call or contact us and we'll get an appointment scheduled for you!